thipages/sqlite-csv/test/README.md

-`node --test` at the root of the project
+Launch `node --test` at the root of the project